Hsparkcon/CSE701_PROJ_03/README.md

 >
 > - To see the detailed examples of using the classes, please check the code under the example directory
 >
-> - The classes its name starts with FACADE keyword are the class designed for convinience of users who are not experienced in C/C++ or who want to use default setting.
+> - The classes its name starts with FACADE keyword are the class designed for convenience of users who are not experienced in C/C++ or who want to use default setting.
 >
 > - The classes automatically validate inputs and initialize everything required for proceeding computation.
 >